The World Is about to Turn: Mending a Nation’s Broken Faith

 Coming in November — Pre-order now

-Discussion questions at the end of each chapter—as well as an appendix with liturgical worship resources—make this hopeful book perfect for small group study, class usage, and pastoral leadership.
+A final chapter, “Building Bridges of Hope: 10 Ways Forward,” as well as discussion questions at the end of each chapter and an appendix with liturgical worship resources, make this hopeful book perfect for small group study, class usage, and pastoral leadership.

 In this book, readers will discover:

 - How religion can and is being used as a weapon by people in power.